banklab/banklab.github.io/index.md

 **03.05.2022:** We are hosting [Dave Johnson](https://www.eawag.ch/en/aboutus/portrait/organisation/staff/profile/david-johnson/show/), Group Leader at the Department Environmental Microbiology, EAWAG, for a seminar

+### Past events

+**12.04.2022:** We are hosting [Massimo Amicone](https://scholar.google.ch/citations?user=i-kYxE4AAAAJ&hl=en&oi=ao), PhD student at the Gulbenkian Science Institute in Oeiras, Portugal, for a seminar on "The role of competition in microbial evolution"

 **12.04.2022:** We are co-hosting [Sam Yeaman](https://yeamanlab.weebly.com/), Associate Professor at the University of Calgary, Canada, for a virtual [IEE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_ecology_and_evolution/index_eng.html) on "The genetic basis of adaptation: constrained, flexible, or somewhere in between?"

 **06.04.2022:** We are hosting [Stefan Laurent](https://www.mpipz.mpg.de/laurent), Group Leader at the MPIPZ, Germany, for a [BTE Spring seminar](https://www.iee.unibe.ch/studies/lecture_series_in_behavioral_theoretical_and_evolutionary_biology/index_eng.html)